tillgrallert/p0fb41f86/bootstrapped-scholarly-editions.md

 [^6]: [@Gil+2016, 29]

-{>>missing bit: brief summary of following sections<<}
 {>>missing bit: comment on OpenArabicPE's corpus<<}
 The following paper consists of two parts.
+I begin with challenging the equation of "digitisation = access" by outlining the layers of inaccessibility inherent to existing digitisation efforts of cultural artefacts from the late Ottoman Eastern Mediterranean---historically multilingual and multiscriptoral societies, whose material heritage has been and continuous to be looted, destroyed and neglected; cultural artefacts, which resist digisation by being dependent on scripts other than Latin (such as Arabic, Armenian, Syriac and Hebrew scripts) and calendars---and corresponding conceptions of time---other than the Gregorian (such as the Ottoman fiscal, or *mālī*, calendar, the reformed Julian calendar or the Islamic *hijrī*); and contemporary societies, who cannot draw on the on the vast resources in wealth and socio-technical infrastructures of the Global North.
-I begin with challenging the equation of "digitisation = access" by outlining the various layers of inaccessibility inherent to existing digitisation efforts.
-The second part introduces the project Open Arabic Periodical Editions as an attempt to address some of the layers of inaccessibility through bootstrapping existing data, tools, and infrastructures into a framework to produce and distribute scholarly periodical editions under the affordances of {==the Global South==}{>>a specific region<<}.{>>I argue that by ...<<}
+The second part introduces the project [Open Arabic Periodical Editions (OpenArabicPE)][openarabicpe_blog] as an attempt to address some of these layers of inaccessibility through bootstrapping existing data, tools, and infrastructures into a framework to produce and distribute open scholarly periodical editions under the affordances of {==the Global South==}{>>a specific region<<}.
+I argue that OpenArabicPE proves the feasability of our bootstrapping approach by, inter alia, having published five full-text editions of Arabic journals originally published in Baghdad, Cairo, and Damascus between 1892 and 1918 with a total of 20 volumes comprising 246 issues, 12.830 pages that link to digital facsimiles, and 3.166.783 words, without any resources beyond voluntary labour and private laptops.

 <!-- preservation is covered by access since it is a pre-condition for the former -->